koshish/RCIP/Whitepaper.md

 <i><b>Rules of RECAP distribution</i></b><br>
 a) Liquidity providers get rewards based on their holding shares in RECAP liquidity pool.<br>
 b) Developers get rewards as grant for development.<br>
-c) Treasury rewards will be will be utilized to provide grants.<br>
+c) Treasury rewards will be utilized to provide grants.<br>

-Since RECAP tokens are rewarded to 3 parties: Liquidity  Providers, Protocol Developers, and Treasury (Grants) there exists a distribution mechanism for fairness.

 <i><b>Rewards for RECAP Liquidity Providers</i></b><br>
-Any RECAP holder who provides liquidity to the liquidity pool of RECAP-ZIL pool and Utility Token - ZIL pool will be eligible to get holder's reward.
+Any RECAP holder who provides liquidity to the liquidity pool of RECAP-ZIL pool and Utility Token - ZIL pool will be eligible to get LP reward.

-Liquidity Provider's reward for Zilswap RECAP-ZIL Pool= (% holding share of liquidity pool)\*3000) RECAP each epoch<br>
+Liquidity Provider's reward for Zilswap RECAP-ZIL Pool= (% holding share of liquidity pool)\*3000) RECAP each Epoch<br>
-Liquidity Provider's reward for Zilswap Utility Token-ZIL Pool= (% holding share of liquidity pool)\*3000) each RECAP<br>
+Liquidity Provider's reward for Zilswap Utility Token-ZIL Pool= (% holding share of liquidity pool)\*3000) RECAP each Epoch<br>

 Any unutilized tokens will be kept in Treasury.

 <i><b>Rewards for RECAP Protocol Developers</i></b><br>
 Core team members of the Review Capital project are considered as the RECAP protocol developers.

-Reward for RECAP Protocol Developers = 2,000 RECAP
+Reward for RECAP Protocol Developers = 2,000 RECAP per Epoch

 <i><b>RECAP Treasury</i></b><br>
 Certain amount of RECAP in each epoch goes to treasury, which can be used for the growth of the community and to cover expenses such as grants,operating cost, marketing, development, etc.

 Treasury = 2000 RECAP each epoch<br>

-Any excess tokens will be kept in Treasury.

 ## Smart Contract Details
 Token Contract: https://viewblock.io/zilliqa/address/zil12drvflckms6874ffuujcdxj75raavl4yfn4ssc?network=mainnet